Jack Veneno: Professional wrestling career

 In 2007 a trailer for a documentary featuring the lost footage of his match with Flair aired throughout the Dominican Republic, but was not released at that time.
 In April 2015 the documentary was finally released on the internet for free, and shows the only footage known to exist of the famous match, the film "Jack; La Historia de Jack Veneno" features Jack and others discussing his career and life.
-The film was produced by Benjamin Irish, a protege of Veneno, and is widely attributed to Veneno's resurgence of celebrity in the country after 2007.
+The film was produced by Benjamin Irish, a protégé of Veneno, and is widely attributed to Veneno's resurgence of celebrity in the country after 2007.

 Political career

 Although retired from wrestling, Veneno ran for Mayor of Santo Domingo Norte, one of the Santo Domingo Province municipalities, on the 2006 Congressional and Municipal Elections with the Institutional Social Democratic Bloc party.
 In 2007, he was appointed by the Dominican Republic president Leonel Fernández as Vice-Minister of Sports.

 Legacy and death

 A movie trilogy about Veneno's life is planned; the first part was released in 2018.

 On April 13, 2019, a statue was unveiled in Veneno's honor in the Eugenio María de Hostos Park in Santo Domingo.

 On April 6, 2021, Veneno died from pancreatic cancer, which had metastasized to his lungs.
 He was 78 years old.